 Panel: Group of laminated solar cells, which usually consists of 60 cells.
 Panels collect the sun’s rays to convert them into energy.

-Peak Power Point: The point at which the voltage curve for a solar cell’s current value is at its maximum capacity.
+Peak Power Point: The point at which the voltage curve for a solar cell’s current value is at its maximum capacity, used by smart charge controllers to improve charging efficiency.

 Solar Power System: the collection of components used to collect, store, and use solar power.
 Consists of solar panels; a hybrid inverter, or charge controller and inverter; and deep cycle batteries.